llafuente/dotfiles/tutorials/git.md

     # there is another method :) that it's a bit faster is eveyrhing is in the stage (no new files)
     git reset HEAD~3
     git commit -a -m "xxxx"

+## Remove untracked files and folders

+     git clean -fd
+     # NOTE add -x if files to remove are ignored